-It’s not just about having a big high-quality image for each product; lighting, positioning and the background can all have an effect on your conversion rate.
+It’s not just about having a big high quality image for each product; lighting, positioning and the background can all have an effect on your conversion rate.
 The number of images you provide should also be a consideration; including a view from all angles is a smart move.

-Strongly consider hiring a professional photographer; high-quality images can improve your conversion rate by up to 10%.
+Strongly consider hiring a professional photographer; high quality images can improve your conversion rate by up to 10%.

 3. Limited payment options

-If you’re regularly receiving payments, you’ll be aware of the fact that different customers prefer different methods of payment; this can often have to do with their accounting practices and ultimately what may simply be more convenient for them.
+If you’re regularly taking payments, you’ll be aware of the fact that different customers prefer different methods of payment; this can often have to do with their accounting practices and ultimately what may simply be more convenient for them.
 This is particularly the case when you’re offering B2B products, but also when your target market is the general public.